texfaq/texfaq.github.io/FAQ-drawing.md

     `Mfpic` makes up MetaFont or MetaPost code for you using familiar-looking (La)TeX macros.
-Not _quite_ the full power of MetaFont or MetaPost, but a friendlier interface, and with MetaPost output the results can be used equally well in either LaTeX or PDFLaTeX.
+Not _quite_ the full power of MetaFont or MetaPost, but a friendlier interface, and with MetaPost output the results can be used equally well in either LaTeX or pdfLaTeX.
 -  You liked PicTeX but don't have enough memory or time?
 Look at the late Eitan Gurari's [`dratex`](http://ctan.org/pkg/dratex): it is just as powerful, but is an entirely new implementation which is not as hard on